 The difficulty level of the test is equal to that of high school.
 Students will be awarded a high school equivalency diploma or certificate.
 The GED Testing Service issues official test transcripts upon request, which can be used to apply to colleges or jobs.
 In addition, some states issue a state high school equivalency diploma or certificate to adults who pass the GED.

 The GED cannot be taken online.
 The GED Testing Service, the division of the American Council on Education that develops the GED tests, stresses that no GED exam offered online is legitimate.
 Like similar tests that represent nationally recognized standards of education, the GED is regulated to prevent cheating and therefore must be taken in person.
 While the test itself cannot be taken online, preparation materials are available online.

-The test can be administered Spanish and French in addition to English.
-Those taking non-English versions of the exam may also be required to pass an English as a Second Language (ESL) exam depending on a state's requirements.
+The test can be administered in Spanish and French in addition to English.
+Examinees taking non-English versions of the exam may also be required to pass an English as a Second Language (ESL) exam depending on a state's requirements.
 Not all testing sites administer non-English versions of the tests.

 Need help preparing for the GED?
 Check out Study.com's GED Test Prep study guides, complete with bite-size video lessons, practice tests, informational resources, and more to make sure you ace the exam!